PennyLaneAI/catalyst/doc/dev/autograph.rst

 >>> f(0.5)
 AutoGraphError: Some branches did not define a value for variable 'y'

-If the variable previous exists before the if statement, however, this restriction does not apply **as long as you don't change the type**:
+If the variable exists before the if statement, however, this restriction does not apply **as long as you don't change the type**:

 >>> @qjit(autograph=True)